Frederic Berthold

 Frederic Berthold (born 3 June 1991) is an Austrian World Cup alpine ski racer.
 Berthold specializes in the speed events of Downhill and Super-G, and also competes in the combined event.

 Career

-Berthold made his World Cup debut at age 19 in February 2011 in Bulgaria at Bansko and finished thirtieth in the combined.
+Berthold made his World Cup debut at age 19 in February 2011 in Bulgaria at Bansko where he finished thirtieth in the combined.
 He made his first podium in January 2017 in the combined at Wengen.